How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - Desire to work in cool cities

-For myself, whether I make money or not, I want to learn about engineering.
-I love it!
+Personally, whether I make money or not, I want to learn about engineering.
+I just love it!

-You need this level of passion.
-Especially today with the high level of competition.
+This is the level of passion you need.
+Especially, with the high level of competition today.
 Without a genuine interest in your field, you’ll fight an uphill battle.

-Important Note: I find our education system has many shortcomings.
+Important Note: the education system has many shortcomings.
 You pay so much tuition, yet you’re not taught real-world engineering skills.
+This is why you need a passion for self-learning.

 “How are engineers jobless?” wrap up

 Engineers aren’t immune to job loss.
-With changing times, engineers need to adapt to survive.
+In fact, engineers need to adapt to the job market to survive.
+Because finding employment will become more difficult, moving into the future.

 What do you think is the best way to make yourself employable in the future?
 How do you approach your job search?